guipdutra/awesome-geek-podcasts/README.md

 * [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source.
 * [The Loosely Coupled Podcast](http://looselycoupled.info/) - Jeff Carouth and Matt Frost combine their decades of experience as web developers to talk about developer life.
 * [The Music Makers](http://musicmakers.fm) - The best articles from around the web, curated and read to you.
+* [The Path to Performance](https://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.
 * [The Web Ahead](http://5by5.tv/webahead) - Conversations with world experts on changing technologies and future of the web.
 The Web Ahead is your shortcut to keeping up.
+* [The Web Platform Podcast](http://thewebplatform.libsyn.com/) - A weekly show that dives deep into all things web from the developers building the platform today.
 * [This Developer's Life](http://thisdeveloperslife.com/) - A podcast about developers and their lives.
 * [ThoughtWorks](https://soundcloud.com/thoughtworks) - A community of passionate individuals whose purpose is to revolutionize software design, creation and delivery, while advocating for positive social change.
 * [Thoughtbot](https://thoughtbot.com/podcasts) - We record and release weekly podcasts from thoughtbot on design, Ruby on Rails, iOS, running software companies, and maintaining work/life balance.
 * [Three Devs and a Maybe](http://threedevsandamaybe.com/) - Weekly discussion podcast on all things web development.
 Topics range from daily developer life, PHP, frameworks, testing, good software design and our experiences using many other programming languages.
+* [Toolsday Podcast](http://toolsday.io/) - A 20-ish-minute podcast about the latest in tech tools, tips, and tricks on Tuesdays at 2!
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com) - Interviews with people that are making the PHP community special.
 * [Developer On Fire](http://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.
 * [WIRED's Webmonkey Podcast](http://www.wired.com/series/webmonkey) - Glance behind the scenes of WIRED.com with the tech team.